Are you looking to get a stronger upper body or to lose weight from your arms to look good in a particular outfit?

-A fast-paced walk is enough to raise the heart rate and get the body burning fat but by far the most efficient way to torch body fat is through High Intensity Interval Training (HIIT).
-In short, this is as simple as working as hard as you possibly can for 30 seconds, before dropping the intensity for 30 seconds and then going hard at it again for 30 seconds.
+A fast-paced walk is enough to raise the heart rate and get the body burning fat but by far the most efficient way to torch body fat is with a HIIT workout (short for high intensity interval training).

 "Despite the fancy name, HIIT training simply means training at high intensity for short periods of time with rest or low intensity exercise in-between," explains McNiven.

 “It's a great way to shred fat because, psychologically, it's much easier to set your mind to, say, five or six sets of 40 seconds of intense exercise, as opposed to spending hours and hours performing steady cardio,” he adds.

 On top of this, there have been numerous studies that suggest that fat is burned long after exercise where HIIT is involved, it helps stabilize blood sugar levels and can help build muscle and strength on the side.
 The American College of Sports Medicine has rated HIIT among the top fitness trends of recent years.

 Try introducing some HIIT into your favored form of cardio, whether that's running, cycling, battle ropes, burpees, boxing or rowing.
 After a warm up, set a timer for 30 second intervals and go as hard as you possibly can for the full term, before easing off (bit not stopping completely) to get your breath back and lower the heart rate before ramping things up again.